 Create the application

-As defined in package.json
+As defined in package.json, the file

-is the entry point to our application.
+index.js is the entry point to our application.
 Let’s define it:

 1// Libraries and global variable section